triukhan/mqtt_hub/README.md

   <img src="UI/icons/logo-icon.svg" alt="logo" width="100">
 </p>

-<strong>MQTT HUB</strong> - is full completed client that can help you to intercat with with different versions of MQTT protocol.
+<strong>MQTT HUB</strong> is a fully open-source client designed for interacting with different versions of the MQTT protocol.
+It serves as a powerful debugging tool for IoT services.
-Designed and developed for debugging.

-This project is considering as pet project, but it can be used as useful tool for debugging your IoT service.
-GUI was developed using PyQt5.
-MQTT connection was made by paho.
+MQTT HUB has evolved into a practical and reliable solution for troubleshooting and testing MQTT-based applications.

+    GUI built with PyQt5 for an intuitive user experience.
+    MQTT communication powered by the Paho library.

+Whether you're a developer or an IoT enthusiast, MQTT HUB can help streamline your debugging workflow.

 (the picture is clickable and leads to YouTube video presentation)